Daheer/Daheer.github.io/content/blog/building-a-music-agent-with-openai-lastfm/index.md

+---
-# Building a Music Recommendation Agent with OpenAI and Last.fm API
+title: Building a Music Recommendation Agent with OpenAI and Last.fm API
+date: 2025-01-10

+image:
+  caption: 'Image credit **Pixlr + OpenAI + Last.fm**'

+tags:
+  - Agents
+  - LLMs
+  - Tools
+  - OpenAI
+  - Last.fm
+---

+👋🏾

 In this blog post, we'll walk through the process of building a **music recommendation agent** using **OpenAI's GPT-4 model** and the **Last.fm API**.
 We'll build a cool agent which will be able to identify a song and its artist from user-provided lyrics and then recommend similar tracks based on that information.
 By the end of this post, you'll have a fully functional agent that can assist users in discovering new music.

 ## What Exactly is an Agent?